SONAR-LLM: Autoregressive Transformer that Thinks in Sentence Embeddings and Speaks in Tokens: Related Work

-\paragraph{Flow and ODE-based generators.} Flow Matching trains continuous normalising flows without expensive simulation and subsumes diffusion as a special case \cite{Lipman2023FlowMatching}.
+Flow Matching trains continuous normalizing flows without expensive simulation and subsumes diffusion as a special case \cite{Lipman2023FlowMatching}.
 Applying flow matching to text, \textsc{FlowSeq} generates high-quality sentences in a handful of ODE steps, greatly accelerating sampling \cite{Hu2024Flow}.

 In summary, research has progressed from token-wise decoding to latent concept prediction (LCM), diffusion and flow-based models.
 SONAR-LLM bridges these by learning an autoregressive prior \emph{in} sentence embedding space while retaining likelihood-based supervision.